GwentAPI/manipulator/README.md

 Once you have the file, you can use *manipulator* to update the GwentAPI service.

-Before the current database is updated, the tool will create a backup of the databases of your local mongos instance under ``./backup/``.
+Before the current database is updated, the tool will create a backup of the databases of your local mongod under ``./backup/``.

 ``./manipulator update --input <pathToFile.json> --db gwentapi``

 If the ``--db`` flag is not specified, the default database of mongoDB will be used: test.

 You may use the ``--ssl`` option to connect to the database with ssl.
-If your database is not accessible from localhost, you can specify an address with the ``--addrs`` flag.
+If your database is not accessible from localhost, you can specify different hosts with the ``--host`` flag.

-``./manipulator update --input <pathToFile.json> --db gwentapi --addrs "<myAddress>"``
+``./manipulator update --input <pathToFile.json> --db gwentapi --host <myAddress>``

-If you are running a replica set, you can supply a list of address like so:
+If you are running a replica set, you can supply a list of hosts like so:

 ```
-./manipulator update --input <pathToFile.json> --db gwentapi --addrs \
+./manipulator update --input <pathToFile.json> --db gwentapi --host \
 "host1[:porthost1],
 host2[:porthost2],
 host3[:porthost3]"
 ```

-**Warning:** Remote connection is a WIP.
-If you don't have a working mongos instance on your local machine the program will fail as it will attempt to create a backup of your local, non existing db.

 ## Download the new artworks